 When cases of an infectious disease are diagnosed in a specific area, an Outbreak Response is triggered to stop the spread of an infectious disease swiftly, keeping as few people as possible from being infected.
 The Task Force works with ministries of health and organizations to help ensure that countries and the world are ready to stop the next outbreak by training disease detectives, mobilizing skilled response teams, and supporting disease detection efforts.

-In this closely connected world where an infectious disease could spread far and wide within a matter of days, the need to respond quickly has never been greater, yet many of the health systems protecting populations’ health around the world are not strong enough or prepared to react and respond quickly and effectively to a disease outbreak.
+In this closely connected world where an infectious disease could spread far and wide within a matter of days, the need to respond quickly has never been greater.
+The COVID-19 Pandemic has been a somber reminder that many of the health systems protecting populations’ health around the world are not strong enough or prepared to react and respond quickly and effectively to a disease outbreak.
 As deadly outbreaks like the Ebola crisis in Western Africa have proven, diseases know no borders so all health systems must have the ability to respond if the outbreak is going to be stopped with as few casualties as possible.
 This requires having outbreak response plans in place at national, provincial, and community-levels, including a skilled network of disease detectives who can mobilize quickly to identify where the infection originated and how far it has spread.
 Until all health systems are backed up with strong emergency and disease outbreak response plans, all people are vulnerable to any infectious disease outbreak.

 The Task Force supports outbreak response through our polio activities, our Public Health Informatics Institute and our Training Programs in Epidemiology and Public Health Interventions Network (TEPHINET).